My Farmville utility bill set to increase by 8%

 In previous years, the Town of Farmville has raised our rates on most, if not all, utilities.
 For example, the proposed Town of Farmville budget beginning July 1, 2025 included a 3.5% increase for water rates, 3.3% increase for sewer rates, 3.5% increase for electric rates, and a 2.4% increase for solid waste collection.
-When the cost to the TOF is increased, it makes sense for the customer’s bill to go up by that percentage of THAT PORTION of the water or electric rate.
-The entire rate does not necessarily have to go up by that percentage.
+Again, for some of us, it looks like this 2026-27 flat rate could be more like a 5.5%-8.5% increase on each of these utilities.

 With the Pitt County revaluations which took effect January 1, 2024, and the Town keeping its property rate the same, we property owners paid the Town of Farmville an additional $850,000. in property taxes for one year.
 That is quite a sum as a yearly increase to the Town funds!
 How has this money been spent?